Stachelbeere1248/zombies-utils/README.md

   - /sla mirror \<x|z> - mirrors all windows along the plane (0,y,z) or (x,y,0)
   - /sla offset \<x> \<y> \<z> - set an offset, allowing you to use sla on map-recreations, such as housings
 ### Extra
-- Migration of split-category names: In your minecraft folder is a folder called "zombies".
-You can simply rename the sub-folders.
+- Managing split-categories: In your minecraft folder is a folder called "zombies".
+You can simply rename or delete the sub-folders.
-- Mogi_a housing (quick-command might be released):
-  - rotations: 3
-  - x mirrored: no
-  - y mirrored: no
-  - offset: -3 35 -9